International business payments: Choosing payment methods and optimizing costs

 Explore international business payments with Checkout.com

-We understand how daunting it is to learn how to accept international business payments.
-Payments experts at Checkout.com will demystify the process for you, ensuring you spend as little time as possible worrying about foreign exchange fees and regional regulations.
+When you're looking to optimize costs and maximize revenue, Checkout.com will demystify the process for you, ensuring you spend as little time as possible worrying about foreign exchange fees and regional regulations.

-We process international business payments in over 150 currencies.
+We process international business payments in 145+ currencies.
 And we’ll give you access to all the business payment methods your customers want to pay with most.

 Our international coverage solution will help boost your acceptance rates.
-Limit the foreign transaction costs your customers will pay.
-And, by processing locally, allow you to leave those frustratingly high bank surcharges and international fees behind.
+Get in touch to find out how to limit the foreign transaction costs your customers – and ultimately, your business – will pay.

 Stay up-to-date